CCTC: Frequently Asked Questions

 How does a student find a mentor once they have completed the two prerequisite courses (GED 548 and GED 549)?

-When should I contact a potential mentor to complete the third and last internship class?
+When should I contact a potential mentor to complete the third and last class to secure an internship?

-• You should contact the internship course faculty when you enroll in your second course of this certificate program.
+- You should contact the course faculty regarding your optional internship when you enroll in your second course of this certificate program.
 You will be guided to use an email template to ask for an interview with several potential mentors.

 Can I complete my internship with a mentor at a university instead of a community college?

-How do students with a full-time job or other commitments complete the third and last internship class since it requires a full semester with a mentor in person at a community college?
+How do students with a full-time job or other commitments complete the optional internship since it requires a full semester with a mentor at a community college?

-We encourage you to check to see if the community college in your area offers evening or weekend classes in your specific discipline or other days/times that may still fit your schedule.
+We encourage you to check to see if the community college in your area offers evening or weekend classes in your specific discipline, or online internship opportunities, or other days/times that may still fit your schedule.
 Some students make specific arrangements with their employers to be able to participate and fulfill the one semester internship requirement.

-Do interns or mentors receive compensation when participating in the internship class?
+Do interns or mentors receive compensation when participating in the internship?

-Interns do not receive financial compensation for the internship class; however, they do receive graduate credit for the internship class, and when completed, they can apply to receive a Certificate for Community College Teaching.
+Interns do not receive financial compensation for the internship; however, they do receive graduate credit for the independent study class, and when completed, they can apply to receive a Certificate for Community College Teaching.
 Mentors are not compensated for their time.

 What are the benefits of participating in the unpaid internship?